AWikia/Level/README.md

   - Transport and Map Symbols (Supports the following):
     - Triangular Flag
     - Disallowed Sign
+    - Octagonal Sign
   - Supplement Symbols and Pictographs (Supports the following):
     - Hearts (White, Brown, Orange)
+    - Some Smilies (Zipped Mouth, Naughseated, Hot, Freezing)
-    - Zipped Mouth Face
+    - Magnet
   - Extended Symbols and Pictographs A (Supports the following):
     - Hearts (Light Blue, Gray, Pink)
     - Bluberries
     - Four Emoticons (Melting Face, Face with Diagonal Mouth, Dotted-line face, Shaking Face)
   - ZWJ (See [here](#private-use-area-characters) for character support)
-  - Component Glyphs (66 currently)
+  - Component Glyphs (69 currently)
     - Those glyphs are used for properly constructing the COLR font, but they can be used as stationary characters if needed by the user.
 All of them reside in Plane 15
 - Based on the aging System font from Microsoft Windows
 - Low-curve glyph designs, akin to the OFL Orbitron Font